UffaModey/image-sharing-api/README.md

 ### Standard DB optimization techniques
 - Indexes were used for all `filter()` queries to  speed up lookups.
 - Appropriate use of field types in database models.
--
+- Don’t retrieve things you don’t need

-### Do database work in the database rather than in Python
+- Do database work in the database rather than in Python

 ### Retrieve everything at once if you know you will need it
 - To reduce the number of database queries, and increase the performance of the api, prefetch_related was used